gphat/solicitor/README.md

 are a way of controlling the availaibility of features in your application.
 You can learn more about the [idea of feature flags](http://code.flickr.net/2009/12/02/flipping-out/).

-Your flag names are exected to be in the form of `foo/bar/baz`.
+Your flag names are expected to be in the form of `foo/bar/baz`.
 The slashes promote namespacing and lend themselves to clever use in backends.

 # Status